Chapter 4: Looking to New Jerusalem

 “And I will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon me whom they have pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his firstborn.
 In that day shall there be a great mourning in Jerusalem, as the mourning of Hadadrimmon in the valley of Megiddon” (verses 10-11).
 The whole world will look upon the crucified Christ and mourn as if they had lost a firstborn son!
 God will correct all of humanity by getting them focused on God and Jerusalem!

-You must know someone deeply before you can mourn for them like that.
+You must know someone deeply before you can mourn for him like that.
 This world will finally get to really know God the Father and Jesus Christ!
 This world’s religions do not know God.
 They think they do.
 But look how deeply and intensely they will know God then!
 This is the greatest news we could ever hear!

 Sharing God’s Throne